 Building Our Community

-For eighteen years, OVCF has worked to build community by supporting vital nonprofit services through grant making, fiscal sponsorships, and encouraging strong collaborations for collective impact.
+For twenty one years, OVCF has worked to build community by supporting vital nonprofit services through grant making, fiscal sponsorships, and encouraging strong collaborations for collective impact.

 Olympic Peninsula Healthy Communities Coalition

 In December 2014, OVCF awarded a $3000 grant to the Sequim Food Bank to:

 1) conduct the first-ever Visitor Needs Assessment to learn more about the specific needs of food bank customers, and

 2) explore the value of creating a community-wide collaborative effort to address common food-related health problems like obesity, diabetes and hypertension.

 As an outcome of that initial investment, the Olympic Peninsula Healthy Community Coalition (OPHCC) formed in June 2015 and quickly gained partners from across the region.
 Today, its members include more than 25 local and regional organizations, in an outstanding public, private partnership whose members share an interest in combating obesity and chronic disease.